Key takeaways

 SalesIntel

-SalesIntel emphasizes human-verified data, with researchers confirming contact and company information on a 90-day refresh cycle.
+SalesIntel emphasizes human-verified data, with SalesIntel Research-on-Demand confirming contact and company information on a 90-day refresh cycle and offering a research-on-demand service that lets you request specific contacts or companies not yet in the database.
 The platform includes 120M+ B2B contacts, including 18M+ decision-makers, with direct dial phone numbers and verified email addresses.
-The research-on-demand service lets you request specific contacts or companies not yet in the database, which is useful for highly targeted account lists in niche verticals.
+The research-on-demand option is useful for highly targeted account lists in niche verticals.

 SalesIntel combines firmographic data with technographic insights covering technology install base and IT spending patterns.
 Intent data identifies accounts actively researching solutions.
 Organizational charts map reporting structures and buying committees to support multi-threaded outreach strategies.